nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 ### Standard Libraries

 -  Basic Lua functions, coroutine support, Lua module support, string and table manipulation are as per the standard Lua implementation.
-However, note that there are some breaking changes in the standard Lua string implementation as discussed in the LRM, e.g. the `\z` end-of-line separator; no string functions show a CString be behaviour (`"\0"` is no longer a special character).
+However, note that there are some breaking changes in the standard Lua string implementation as discussed in the LRM, e.g. the `\z` end-of-line separator; no string functions exhibit a CString behaviour (that is treat `"\0"` as a special character).
 -  The modulus operator is implemented for string data types so `str % var` is a synonym for `string.format(str, var)` and `str % tbl` is a synonym for `string.format(str, table.unpack(tbl))`.
 This python-like formatting functionality is a very common extension to the string library, but is awkward to implement with `string` being a `ROTable`.
 -  The `string.dump()` `strip` parameter can take integer values 1,2,3 (the [`lua_stripdebug`](#lua_stripdebug) strip parameter + 1).  `false` is synonymous to `1`, `true` to `3` and omitted takes the default strip level.
 -  The `string` library does not offer locale support.